Angelica Raceway

 Angelica Raceway was a former 1/3 mi dirt oval racing facility located Chautauqua-Alleghany (or the western Southern Tier) Region of New York State.

 Overview

 Angelica Raceway operated on the Allegany County Fairgrounds from 1958 until 1965.
-The facility was operated for two years under the Independent Racing Association sanction before management was returned back to the fairgrounds.
+The facility was operated for two years under the Independent Racing Association sanction before management was returned to the fairgrounds.

 The speedway was one of a series of venues in the Twin Tiers region of New York and Pennsylvania where drivers began their careers before becoming known on the state and national scene.